jmmcd/jmmcd.github.com/research.md

 I am interested in talking to potential students about opportunities to pursue PhD research at UCD in areas that match my research interests.
-Some keywords: machine learning; evolutionary computation;
+Some keywords: automatic programming; machine learning;
-grammatical methods; graphs and networks; network security; art, music and design; regression and classification; analytics; minimum description length; optimisation; metaheuristics.
+evolutionary computation; grammatical methods; graphs and networks;
+network security; art, music and design; regression and classification; analytics; minimum description length; optimisation;
+metaheuristics.

 I've worked and studied at: